zarusz/SlimMessageBus/docs/provider_azure_eventhubs.md

     },
     EventHubProcessorClientOptionsFactory = (consumerParams) => new Azure.Messaging.EventHubs.EventProcessorClientOptions
     {
-        // Force partition lease rebalancing to happen faster (if new consumers join they can quicker gain a partition lease) LoadBalancingUpdateInterval = TimeSpan.FromSeconds(2),
+        // Force partition lease rebalancing to happen faster (if new consumers join they can quickly gain a partition lease) LoadBalancingUpdateInterval = TimeSpan.FromSeconds(2),
         PartitionOwnershipExpirationInterval = TimeSpan.FromSeconds(5),
     }